HarmonizedMRI/B0shimming/example/FSL_installation_tips.md

 Note that you will need about 12 Gb of hard drive space.

-When installing using python that was installed by conda, python might not work with root privileges.

-Please also note that  adding a few lines to my .bashrc file.
-How to do it is already described on: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/ShellSetup
+Please also note that you need to configure your shell as described here: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/ShellSetup depending on what shell you use the changes might have to be done in ~/.bashrc

+Then log out and back in to test the installation